CTT Teaching Grants

 Student-Faculty Collaboration

 Student-faculty collaboration grants support the creation of inclusive, innovative, and/or interdisciplinary pedagogy and course design.
 Grants must collaboratively engage students and faculty and should clearly outline how students will be involved in the co-creation of the grant’s execution.
-Faculty are encouraged to distribute this particular call to students, both undergraduate and graduate, in their departments, schools, and colleges.
+Instructors are encouraged to distribute this particular call to students, both undergraduate and graduate, in their departments, schools, and colleges.
 Funds may support individuals, including students, for their time; for materials; for guest presenters/speakers; or for fieldwork.
 These grants do not normally cover off-the-shelf software or equipment.
 Maximum award: $1000.

 Download Student-Faculty Collaboration Application